 This issue commonly occurs when you are trying to extend to an external monitor.
 In this setup, Windows is trying to calculate the desktop icons’ positions.
 Your system is trying to interpret the changes in your primary display.

-Without further ado, here’s how to actually solve your desktop icon problems in Windows 10.
+Here’s how you can solve the desktop icon problems in Windows 10/11.

 Fix #1: Disable the Align icons to grid option and auto arrange them.